BhavyeMathur/goopylib-v1/README.md

 ### v1.0

+#### 1.0.199-beta 26th-28th July 2020

+So unfortunately, online school (Grade 9!!!) has started and so updates won't be coming out as frequently as before, sorry!

+* Fixed bug with GraphicsObject raising error if the directional move functions weren't provided with a callback function
+* Adding functions to enable the obstacles of an object: `set_obstacles_enabled()`, `disable_obstacles()`, `enable_obstacles()`, and `toggle_obstacles_enabled()`
+* Replaced the for loops in goopylib with the `map()` function wherever in the GraphWin class possible to improve performance
+* Added an `undraw_obstacles()` function

+* Added `animating_blur_time_left()` and `check_is_animating_blur()` functions to the GraphicsObject class
+* Fixed bug with objects not animating properly
+* Fixed bug with objects not blinking when gliding

+* Optimized the Animated Image and Cycle Button drawing functions

+      Tested 60,000 frames on a test game as opposed to v1.0.190-beta's 20,000 frames FPS increased from ~7200 FPS to ~39470 FPS

+      Trial 1: 1.542 secs, 38910.506 FPS
+      Trial 2: 1.49 secs, 40268.456 FPS
+      Trial 3: 1.633 secs, 36742.192 FPS
+      Trial 4: 1.445 secs, 41522.491 FPS
+      Trial 5: 1.491 secs, 40241.449 FPS

+      Average: 1.520 secs, 39468.491 FPS

+* Added a callback function for incrementing Animated Image frames

 #### 1.0.190-beta 25th July 2020

 * Added a `set_object()` function to the CycleButton class to set the state to a GraphicsObject